-Monadically stable classes of graphs not only subsume nowhere dense classes, but also include every class that interprets (by a simple interpretation) in a nowhere dense class.
-This implies that monadically stable classes include also dense classes of graphs, such as complements and fixed powers of nowhere dense classes.
-In fact, it has been conjectured that every monadically stable class is a simple interpretation of a nowhere dense class~\cite{nevsetvril2021rankwidth}.
-Monadically NIP classes further generalize monadically stable classes and most prominently also include classes of bounded clique- and twinwidth \cite{courcelle2012graph,bonnet2020twin}.
-These outlined connections with model theory have recently triggered the interest to generalize combinatorial and algorithmic results from nowhere dense classes to simple interpretations of nowhere dense, monadically stable and monadically NIP classes, and ultimately to solve the model-checking problem for first-order logic on these classes~\cite{bonnet2022model,bonnet2021twin,gajarsky2020first,dreier2022treelike,gajarsky2021stable,kwon2020low, nevsetvril2021rankwidth,nevsetvril2022structural, nevsetvril2020linear}.
-Results on monadically stable and monadically NIP classes in classical model theory include~\cite{anderson1990tree,baldwin1985second,braunfeld2021characterizations, shelah1986monadic}.
-More background on general NIP theories can be found in the textbook~\cite{a_guide_to_nip}.
+These outlined connections between structural graph theory and model theory have recently triggered the interest to generalize combinatorial and algorithmic results from nowhere dense classes to structurally nowhere dense, monadically stable and monadically NIP classes, and ultimately to efficiently solve the model checking problem for first-order logic on these classes~\cite{bonnet2022model,bonnet2022twin,gajarsky2020first,dreier2022treelike,gajarsky2021stable,kwon2020low, nevsetvril2021rankwidth,nevsetvril2022structural, nevsetvril2020linear}.
+Logical results on monadically stable and monadically NIP classes in model theory include~\cite{baldwin1985second,shelah1986monadic,braunfeld2021characterizations,blumensath2011}.